-- ProvarDXTM plugin and/or ProvarDXTM VS extension (links to downloads are below)
+- ProvarDXTM plugin and ProvarDXTM VS extension (links to downloads are below)

 - The ProvarDXTM plugin for the Salesforce CLI.
-The plugin gives Salesforce DX developers the ability to execute tests and test plans from the Salesforce CLI.
+The plugin allows Salesforce DX developers to execute tests and test plans from the Salesforce CLI.

 - A Visual Studio Code extension that provides access to ProvarDXTM CLI commands using the VS Code command autocomplete menu.

 - A Provar Desktop option (export as ProvarDXTM) to export Provar tests as property files which can be configured to run tests against scratch orgs (or any Salesforce org).

 Step 1: Install the Salesforce CLI in the same environment where ProvarDXTM will be executed.

 Step 2: Install the ProvarDXTM plugin in the Salesforce CLI.

 Step 3: Check for correct installation – from a command line, type’ sfdx plugins –core’.
 Within the listed output, you should see an entry for @provartesting/provardx.